olegkoval/magento2-regenerate_url_rewrites/README.md

 Magento 2 "Regenerate Url rewrites" extension add a CLI feature which allow to regenerate a Url rewrites of products/categories in all stores or specific store.

 ## INSTALLATION

+### MANUAL INSTALLATION
-* [if needed] extract files from an archive
+* extract files from an archive

-* deploy files into Magento2 folder of your store
+* deploy files into Magento2 folder `app/code/OlegKoval/RegenerateUrlRewrites`

+### ENABLE EXTENSION
-* enable extension (in command line):
+* enable extension (in command line, see manual: `http://devdocs.magento.com/guides/v2.0/config-guide/cli/config-cli-subcommands.html`):
 >`$> bin/magento module:enable OlegKoval_RegenerateUrlRewrites`

 * to make sure that the enabled module is properly registered, run 'setup:upgrade':